Current algebras and categorified quantum groups: Injectivity results

+One approach to constructing such a generator is simply to consider the sum $Y$ of every monomial in the $\mathcal{E}_i$ and $\mathcal{F}_i$ applied to $\onel$ (we'll abuse notation and use the same symbol for $\check{\Ucat}^{\lambda,\ast}$ and ${\Ucat}^{\lambda,\ast}$).
+By definition, every object is a summand of a sum of these.
+The resulting endomorphism algebra in ${\Ucat}^{\lambda,\ast}$ is denoted $DR^{\lambda,\ast}$ in \cite[3.1]{Web5}.
+The algebra of the same sum of monomials in $\check{\Ucat}^{\lambda,\ast}$ is obtained in the same way, but only imposing the relation \cite[(3.9a)]{Web5}, not \cite[(3.9b-c)]{Web5} (this algebra is considered in \cite[3.25]{Web5}, but not given a name or notation).

+There is a more ``efficient'' generator, however.
+One can easily confirm using the categorified commutation relation of $\mathcal{E}_i$ and $\mathcal{F}_i$ that just applying monomials in the functors $\mathcal{F}_i$ will suffice to additively generate the category.
+Let $X$ be the sum of all such monomials applied to $\onel$ (we'll abuse notation as before).
+Note that the endomorphisms of these two additive generators in a given category are Morita equivalent via the bimodule $\Hom(X,Y)$.
+The endomorphisms of this generator can also be described in terms of the KLR algebra $R=R_Q$.
+This has a natural map $R\to \End_{{\Ucat}^{\lambda,\ast}}(X)$ which is surjective, and a map $R\to \End_{\check{\Ucat}^{\lambda,\ast}}(X)$, which is close to surjective; its image together with the bubbles generate these endomorphisms.

-Recall that the KLR algebra $R=R_Q$ from Definition~\ref{defU_cat} has an algebraic realization where $e(\ii)$ are idempotents corresponding to sequences $\ii = (i_1, \dots, i_m)$, and $y_r e(\ii)$ denotes a dot on the $r$th strand.
-Let $\lambda$ be a dominant weight, and recall the cyclotomic quotient $R^{\lambda}$ from \cite{KL1} defined as the quotient of $R$ by the two sided ideal generated by the relations
+Recall that that $R$ has an algebraic presentation where $e(\ii)$ are idempotents corresponding to sequences $\ii = (i_1, \dots, i_m)$, and $y_r e(\ii)$ denotes a dot on the $r$th strand.
+Let $\lambda$ be a dominant weight, and recall the cyclotomic quotient $R^{\lambda}$ from \cite{KL1} is defined as the quotient of $R$ by the two sided ideal generated by the relations

-Likewise, we will also consider the deformed cyclotomic quotient $\check{R}^\lambda$ defined in \cite[3.24]{Web5}; this is a quotient of the usual KLR algebra by the relation
+Likewise, we will also consider the deformed cyclotomic quotient $\check{R}^\lambda$ defined in \cite[Sec.
+4.4]{RouQH} and \cite[3.24]{Web5}; this is a quotient of the usual KLR algebra by the relation